Prostate Cancer Outcomes: International Registry to Improve Outcomes in Men with Advanced Prostate Cancer (IRonMan)

-The Prostate Cancer Outcomes (PCO) International Registry is designed to create an international, population-based registry of 5,000 men with advanced prostate cancer and to describe variations in patient management, experiences, and outcomes in this population.
-The PCO International Registry will recruit 5,000 patients with advanced prostate cancer internationally, including 500 men with newly diagnosed metastatic hormone sensitive prostate cancer and 4,500 men with M0 and M1 castrate-resistant prostate cancer.
-Standardised patient-reported outcomes will be collected every 6 months for years 1 and 2, and every 3 months thereafter.
+The Prostate Cancer Outcomes International Registry (IRONMAN) is designed to create an international, population-based registry of 5,000 men with advanced prostate cancer and to describe variations in patient management, experiences, and outcomes in this population.
+The IRONMAN Registry will recruit 5,000 patients internationally with advanced prostate cancer; including men with newly diagnosed metastatic hormone sensitive prostate cancer and men with M0 and M1 castrate-resistant prostate cancer.
+Standardised patient-reported outcomes will be collected every 3 months for up to 5 years.
 Collection of baseline demographics/prior therapies and blood collection will follow informed consent, with follow up data collected for overall survival, skeletal events, hospitalisations, incidence of cardiovascular disease, cancer and acute and chronic diseases, bone scan and imaging.

 This information will: